nthFemboy/youtubeAutoViewer/README.md

 # YouTube Video Viewer Automation

-This script allows you to automate the viewing of YouTube videos for a specified number of times with configurable viewing duration.
-The script uses Selenium and Python to control a Chrome browser and simulate user interactions.
-It's intended for educational purposes and testing.
-Please ensure that you're using this script in compliance with YouTube's Terms of Service.
+This script automates the viewing of YouTube videos a specified number of times with configurable viewing durations.
+It utilizes Selenium and Python to control a Chrome browser and simulate user interactions. **Please use this script responsibly and ensure compliance with YouTube's Terms of Service.**

 ## Features
 - Automates opening a YouTube video URL.
 - Simulates pressing the spacebar to start the video.
-- Allows you to customize the number of views and the duration of each view.
+- Allows customization of the number of views and the duration of each view.
-- Optionally randomizes the viewing time to mimic more human-like behavior.
+- Optionally randomizes the viewing time to mimic human-like behavior.
 - Clears the console between actions for a cleaner user experience.

+## Bugs
+- **Video Playback Interruption**: YouTube may display an error message and stop playback after approximately 19 seconds when using this script.
+This behavior is likely due to YouTube detecting automated interactions.&#8203;:contentReference[oaicite:8]{index=8}

 ## Requirements

 Before running the script, ensure you have the following libraries installed:

-- **Selenium**: For controlling the browser.
+- **Selenium**: For browser automation.
-- **webdriver_manager**: For automatically managing ChromeDriver.
+- **webdriver_manager**: For automatic management of ChromeDriver.
 - **pyautogui**: For simulating key presses.
 - **time**: For introducing delays between actions.
 - **os**: For clearing the terminal screen.

-You can install the required libraries using pip:
+Install the required libraries using pip:

 ```bash
 pip install selenium webdriver_manager pyautogui